JDACN/practicalmachinelearning/README.md

 ## Executive Summary

-Based on the [groupware site](http://groupware.les.inf.puc-rio.br/har) , The **Weight Lifting Exercises Dataset** contains data for Six young health participants were asked to perform one set of 10 repetitions of the Unilateral Dumbbell Biceps Curl in five different fashions.
+Based on the [groupware site](http://groupware.les.inf.puc-rio.br/har) , The **Weight Lifting Exercises Dataset** contains data for Six young health participants who were asked to perform one set of 10 repetitions of the Unilateral Dumbbell Biceps Curl in five different fashions.
 The Results are need to be categorised in Classes like below.

 * CLASS A     | Exactly according to the specification